tnakatani/ImageClassifier/README.md

 This script performs the following:

 1. Trains a new network on a dataset.
+Runs on GPU if available, otherwise falls back to CPU.
 2. Prints out training loss, validation loss, and validation accuracy as the network trains.
 Additionally stores the output in `train_log.txt`.
 3. After the training is complete, saves a checkpoint in the `checkpoint` directory.